Xunnamius/projector-pipeline/README.md

 is handled by `npm audit`.

 **`build`**\
 _Unprivileged_.
 Builds a project's distributables via `npm run build`.
-Currently all auditing is handled by `npm audit`.
 This component action expects coverage data to be available in the cache at runtime.
 Hence, this component action must always run _after_ `test-unit`.